Updated on January 6, 2023 by Sarina Tariq

-What is Nap of a fabric in sewing ?
+The Nap of a fabric in sewing

 Nap is the texture of a fabric with the raised fibers of the fabric going in a particular direction.
-This property of fabric is woven into it.
+This property of a fabric is woven into it.
 A secondary yarn is woven through the cloth to get the nap.

-If you are running your hands ‘with the nap’ the fibers will feel smooth (in the downwards direction), where as if you are running your hands ‘against the nap’ (upwards) the fibers will feel rough or not quite smooth.
+If you are running your hands ‘with the nap,’ the fibers will feel smooth (in the downwards direction), whereas if you are running your hands ‘against the nap’ (upwards), the fibers will feel rough or not quite smooth.

-A perfect example of a cloth with nap is Velvet.
+A perfect example of a cloth with nap is velvet.
 This fabric has a nap which is very much tangible as well as visible.

 Which are the Fabrics with nap ?